Grants - Southwestern Illinois College

 Students will be notified of their eligibility.
 The MAP grant has specific deadlines for receiving payment.
 The deadline may be prior to the end of the semester.
 Payment cannot be made after the deadline.
 Contact ISAC or the Financial Aid Office for these semester-specific deadlines.

-ISAC MAP Grant may be used for tuition only, in-district costs up to 15 eligible credit hours or the amount of your award (whichever is less).
-ISAC MAP Grant will not cover course, lab or miscellaneous fees, book and/or supply charges, some noncredit courses or ineligible programs.
+The ISAC MAP Grant may be used for tuition only, in-district costs up to 15 eligible credit hours or the amount of your offer (whichever is less).
+Consequently, ISAC MAP Grant will not cover course, lab or miscellaneous fees, book and/or supply charges, some noncredit courses or ineligible programs.
 Current year MAP Grant awards have been prorated.

 Payment processing is a credit to the student’s account.
 If tuition was paid by another source, a refund will be made to the source of payment.
 The credit is posted as soon as the Financial Aid and Student Employment Office has received official notification of the student’s eligibility; actual disbursement of funds can vary.
 Contact the Financial Aid Office for specific dates.